 In May 2020, the Company licensed certain intellectual property, know-how and clinical trial data from Vernalis Development Limited ("Vernalis").
 The initial consideration in exchange for the license was \$150,000 and was recorded as research and development expense in the statement of operations for the period from April 23, 2020 (inception) to June 30, 2020.
-The license term shall continue unless and until terminated for cause or insolvency, sixty day written notice, or until such time as all royalties and other sums cease to be payable in accordance with the terms of the agreement.
+The license term shall continue unless and until terminated for cause or insolvency, with 60 days' prior notice by the Company, or until such time as all royalties and other sums cease to be payable in accordance with the terms of the agreement.
 The Company is required to pay development milestone payments related to clinical trials and granting of marketing authorization ranging from \$350,000 to \$3,000,000, up to a total development milestone payment of \$29,900,000, and sales milestone payments of \$10,000,000 and \$25,000,000, in the first year when cumulative annual net sales of licensed product exceeds \$500,000,000 and \$1,000,000,000, respectively.
 The Company is also required to pay single-digit royalties on product sales over the term of the contract.

-As part of the IPO in May 2021, the Company issued192,857 shares of common stock to Vernalis in lieu of future milestone payments by the Company of \$1,350,000, whether or not the Company achieves those milestones.
-The Company has determined that no further milestone payments are considered probable as of September 30, 2021 and therefore no liability has been recorded.
+As part of the IPO in May 2021, the Company issued 192,857 shares of common stock to Vernalis in lieu of future milestone payments by the Company of \$1,350,000, whether or not the Company achieves those milestones.
+The Company has determined that no further milestone payments are considered probable as of December 31, 2021, and therefore no liability has been recorded.